 Founder and CEO, D4V (Design for Ventures)

-Mr. Takano joined Daiwa Securities after receiving his master’s degree from Waseda University and later joined Daiwa Institute of Research where he was head of the strategist team.
+Mr. Takano joined Daiwa Securities after receiving his master’s degree from Waseda University and later joined Daiwa Institute of Research where he was Head of the Strategist team.
 He was seconded to Daiwa Securities’ United States office in 1991 where he co-developed asset management models with Nobel Economics Prize winner Harry Marcovitz.
 He joined Goldman Sachs Asset Management in 1997 and served as Head of Marketing as well as Operating Officer and Chief of Planning and Research before joining PIMCO Japan Ltd. in 2001.
 Mr. Takano served as President of PIMCO Japan for 13 years.
 In 2014, Mr. Takano moved on to the publishing industry and joined Atomixmedia Inc. (currently linkties Co., Ltd.) as President and Editor-in-Chief of Forbes JAPAN, and has been named Chairman and Publisher of Forbes JAPAN as of October 2019.
-He also co-founded D4V (Design for Ventures, a venture capital formed in partnership with IDEO) in 2016 and currently serves as its CEO.
+He also co-founded D4V (Design for Ventures, a venture capital firm formed in partnership with IDEO) in 2016 and currently serves as its CEO.

 Chairman and CEO of Asuka Holdings Inc.

 He has broad range of investment experiences covering from fixed-income derivatives to private equities.
 His early career is illustrated by his successful years at Salomon Brothers he joined in 1987 where he became the youngest managing director in Asia and led the proprietary trading division for Japan and Asia as one of the pioneers in financial arbitrage trading in the region.

 As a venture capitalist, he initiated the launch of Lifenet Insurance Company, the first online insurance company, and invested in the development of “studio yoggy,” a pioneering yoga studio, which contributed to popularize Yoga widely in Japan.
 He started another venture company, Campus for H Inc., a health care company that develops and markets innovative corporate wellness programs, and promotes well-being including mindfulness, as well as Money Design Inc. which is the first Robo Advisor company as a founder.
 Also he and his team set up the corporate venture capital together with IDEO which is famous for Design thinking.